Term 3 week 2 2025

 P&C News

-As the mornings are starting to get chillier, we have had a delivery and now have all our winter stock available.
+Welcome back after the break!
+It feels like winter has truly decided to finally begin.
+As the mornings are chillier, we have all our winter stock available.
 Students are able to wear zip up jackets or polycotton jumpers and tracksuit pants if they are feeling the cold.
 Please make sure you label your jackets and jumpers to ensure a faster return to you if they are lost.

-We are very busy in store at the moment.
+We are very busy at the store at the moment.
 If we are unable to answer the phone, please leave a message and we can call you back.
 Alternatively you can place your order online.
-Orders can be placed through our website any time at www.wearitto.com.au/schools/mango-hill-state-school
+Orders can be placed through our website any time at

-Orders are packed through the uniform shop during our opening hours and an email is sent to let you know when your order is ready to be picked up, or, if you'd like your student to bring the uniforms home with them, email us at mangohill@wearitto.com.au with your student's name and class name and we can get it to them.
+Orders are packed through our uniform shop during opening hours and an email is sent to let you know when your order is ready to be picked up, or if you you'd like your student to bring the uniforms home with them, email us at mangohill@wearitto.com.au with your student's name and class name and we can get it to them.

 If you need to leave a message on our phone service, please leave your name and number so we can call you back.
-We are unable to see the number you call from, so can only return calls where a phone number has been left.
+We are unable to see the number you call from, so can only return calls where a phone number as been provided.

 Did you know we have a retail store?
-If you need uniform items you can find out store 'Wearitto' at 41 Kirby Road, Aspley.
-They operate regular retail hours and can be reached on 3263-5566.
+If you need uniform items you can find our store "Wearitto" at 41 Kirby Road, Aspley.
+They operate regular retail hours and can be reached on 3263 - 5566.

 Zoe